The 3 Tiers of ERP Explained: Definition and Examples

 Researched and Written by: Lexi Wood

-ERP tiers is how ERP software used to be categorized.
+ERP tiers are how ERP software used to be categorized.
 Based primarily on client size and software scope, there are three tiers: Tier 1 for enterprises, Tier 2 for mid-sized companies, and Tier 3 for smaller businesses.
 While the terminology is a little outdated, knowing the different levels can help companies when it’s time to shop for a new ERP solution.

 What is Tier 1, Tier 2 & Tier 3 ERP Software??